RISHABH-GUPTA-RG/GDSC_MACHINE_LEARNING_RISHABH_GUPTA/README.md

 images of cats and dogs.
 You can load the dataset from Tensorflow : https://www.tensorflow.org/datasets/catalog/cats_vs_dogs Or download it from Kaggle : https://www.kaggle.com/datasets/karakaggle/kaggle-cat-vs-dog-dataset

+Each Task have a HTML file.
+You can open that to see every cell in a jupyter format